 Conduct code reviews with contributors according the code of conduct defined in the

-Participate and answer questions where appropriate (chat groups, Jira etc.)
+Participate and answer questions where appropriate (chat groups, GitHub discussions, Jira etc.)

 Developers, product managers, marketers, and other roles within the company that help drive software forward.
 Contributors are not necessarily part of the direct project team but help build software by contributing code, submitting bug fixes, and more.